It is possible to access lower level APIs directly, but this is not recommended without first discussing your needs with a Learnosity expert.

 Learnosity Author Site

 Learnosity’s Author Site is a standalone portal for creating assessment content.
-It is the right solution It is great for organisations who don’t have an existing CMS and want to adopt an off-the-shelf solution for rapid implementation.
-Author Site works well for content teams that use lightweight and flexible author workflows.
+It is the right solution It is great for organisations who don’t have an existing Content Management System (CMS) or those who want an off-the-shelf solution for rapid implementation.
+It works well for content teams that use lightweight and flexible author workflows.
 Author Site implements Author API.

 Question Editor API